EswarAditya5/Project_House_Price_Prediction/README.md

 ### Objective:
 Predict the secondhand price of a House using 79 Independent variables describing (almost) every feature of the residential home.

-### Goal
-We need to predict the sales price for each house.
-For each Id in the test set, we need to predict the value of the SalePrice variable.

 ### Learning:
 Missing Value Imputation Dealing with noise, understanding model performance, and comparing them.